piotracalski/myCarMonitor/README.md

 - no login after refresh if user was logged in issue
 - refactor - no chaining
 - refactor - add vue router
+- refactor - add vuex
+- refactor - because of vuex and router this app needs all new architecture

 ## Project setup
 ```